Your name on this page I write

 - Medal of the Order of Australia (1981)

-Scholarly outcomes include publications and presentations by the Chief Investigator, Anne Cranny-Francis and by contributors to a symposium about the work of Jack Lindsay, convened by the CI.
+Scholarly outcomes include publications and papers by the Chief Investigator, Professor Anne Cranny-Francis and papers by contributors to a symposium about the work of Jack Lindsay, convened by the CI.
+Bibliographic details of these publications and papers are given on this page.

 This web site, Jack Lindsay: writer, Romantic, revolutionary offers unique online access to Lindsay’s unpublished typescript, ‘The Fullness of Life: The Autobiography of an Idea’, which is presented as both a scanned document and an edited typescript.
 It also includes a biography of Jack Lindsay; introductions to Lindsay’s writing and his politics; samples of his letters; samples of the MI5 files kept on him; a bibliography of his books, as well as bibliographies of critical writings about his work, scholarly reviews, and some newspaper articles and notices.

-The CI organized a symposium about the work of Jack Lindsay and the issues it raises about the politics of knowledge.
+On 11 April 2014 the CI organized and chaired a symposium about the work of Jack Lindsay and the issues it raises about the politics of knowledge.

-Keynote speaker: Helen Lindsay, conservator and daughter of Jack Lindsay
+Keynote speaker: Ms Helen Lindsay, conservator and daughter of Jack Lindsay

 For Jack Lindsay political commitment was not an attitude or mannerism to be adopted as the occasion demanded but was the touchstone for his whole life – his family, his relationships, his writings, his publishing, and his work as a cultural activist.
 This symposium explores the work of Jack Lindsay and of others like him, who have led and sometimes goaded their contemporaries to examine what constitutes knowledge; how orthodoxies develop and are used to discipline thought, and how they operate as shields against new or different ways of knowing.